Operational clarity for daily work

 How to Manage Contractors

-The key tool is the SLA (Service Level Agreement).
-The contract should include:
+Your main tool is the SLA (Service Level Agreement).
+A good contract spells out:

 • Response time requirements (e.g., 2 hours for emergencies, 24 hours for scheduled)